18 Engineering Resume Examples & Templates (Writing Guide)

 2. The functional resume

-A functional resume is one with less emphasis on work experience and more on a candidate’s actual skills.
+It is one with less emphasis on work experience and more on a candidate’s actual skills.
 In this format, you will highlight your capabilities first, and your work experience will receive less emphasis.

 3. The hybrid resume

 A hybrid format can be useful in certain situations.
-It is called a “hybrid resume” because it takes elements from both other resume types without focusing solely on one or the other.
+It is called a “hybrid resume” because it takes elements from both other types without focusing solely on one or the other.
 This may be an appropriate choice if you have an even mix of academic and professional experiences.
 Here, you will often have two columns listing your abilities and work experience side-by-side.

 Follow Standard Formatting Instructions